iLib-js/ilib-loctool-webos-appinfo-json/README.md

 * Update dependent module version to have the latest one. (loctool: 2.10.3)

 v1.2.5
-* Update dependent module version to have the latest one. (loctool: 2.10.2, ilib: ^14.7.0)
+* Update dependent module version to have the latest one.

 v1.2.4
 * Changed en-US translation data to be located in the resource root directory